Paper Size Converter

 Understanding Paper Size Standards

 Paper sizes around the world follow two main standards: ISO 216 (used in most of the world) and North American sizes (used in the US, Canada, and parts of Mexico).
+For related design tools, try our aspect ratio calculator when laying out print materials.

 ISO 216 — The A-Series